thegrumpys/odop/docs/Help/gettingStartedSpring.md

 provides an important conceptual introduction to the overall design process within ODOP.

-Before continuing with the material below, please confirm that the program is running and that the Compression Spring design type is loaded.
+Before continuing with the material below, please confirm that the ODOP program is running in a browser window and that the Compression Spring design type is loaded.
 You should see Independent Variables like OD\_Free, Wire\_Dia and L\_Free.
-If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply confirm that the browser tab containing the program is currently active, click your browser's refresh button and then click the **Open** button to switch to the default design type (Spring/Compression) with the default design (Startup).
+If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply click the refresh button of the window containing the ODOP program and then click the **Open** button to switch to the default design type (Spring/Compression) with the default design (Startup).

 Tutorial sessions teach operation of the program.
 Use the **Help : Tutorial...** menu item to select the desired tutorial session.